-Charles Aznavour – French-Armenian singer, lyricist, actor and diplomat.
+Charles Aznavour – legendary French-Armenian singer, lyricist, actor and diplomat.

-Charles Aznavour (Shahnour Varenagh Aznavourian) was born in Paris in 1924 to Armenian parents who fled the country’s genocide to begin a new life in the French capital.
+Charles Aznavour (Shahnour Vaghinag Aznavourian) was born in Paris on May 22, 1924 to Armenian parents who fled the country’s genocide to begin a new life in the French capital.

 One of France’s most popular and enduring singers, he began to perform by age nine and soon took the stage name Aznavour.
 His big break came when the singer Edith Piaf heard him sing and arranged to take him with her on tour in France and to the United States.